Catholic–Gallaudet rivalry

 The Catholic–Gallaudet rivalry is a rivalry in both football and basketball between the Catholic University Cardinals and Gallaudet Bison.
 Both institutions are based in Washington, D.C.
 In 2012, Gallaudet defeated Catholic 47–27 for its first ever victory in the series.
 The two teams have met only three times since 1994, but prior to that is a lengthy, one-sided rivalry.
 The series dates back to 1906.
+The basketball series dates back to 1911.